India's Adani Ports starts $130 mln buyback of debt securities

-April 24 (Reuters) - India's Adani Ports and Special Economic Zone APSE.NS, a group company of the beleaguered Adani Group, said on Monday it has started a buyback programme of certain debt securities to partly prepay near-term loans due in 2024.
+April 24 (Reuters) - India's Adani Ports and Special Economic Zone APSE.NS, a group company of the beleaguered Adani Group, said on Monday that it started a buyback programme of certain debt securities to prepay part of its loans due in 2024.

-Adani Ports said in an exchange filing that it has floated a tender of up to $130 million in outstanding debt, as it tries to boost investor confidence after the group's shares were pummelled earlier this year by a U.S. short-seller's report.
+Adani Ports has floated a tender of up to $130 million in outstanding debt, it said in an exchange filing, as it seeks to boost investor confidence after the group's shares were pummelled earlier this year by a U.S. short-seller's report.

 Led by billionaire businessman Gautam Adani, the group's seven-listed stocks have lost about $114 billion in market value since a Jan.
 24 report by Hindenburg Research accused it of improper use of offshore tax havens and stock manipulation.
 The group denied all allegations.

-The Economic Times first reported on Monday, citing sources, that the Adani Group plans to buy back foreign currency bonds of various group companies, starting with a $650-million tranche at its ports unit.
+The Economic Times first reported on Monday that the Adani Group plans to buy back foreign currency bonds of various group companies.
+The buyback will start with a $650-million tranche at its ports unit, the report said, citing sources.

-The group will likely begin with a first tranche amounting to anywhere between $250 million and $300 million in the current quarter, and look to buy back the rest in the upcoming quarters, the report said.
+The group will likely begin with a first tranche amounting to $250-$300 million in the current quarter and look to buy back the rest in the upcoming quarters, the report said.

-Adani Group did not immediately respond to a Reuters' request for comment on its buyback plans.

 Shares and bonds of Adani Group have regained some lost ground over the past month or so after it repaid some debt and attracted a $1.9 billion investment from boutique investment firm GQG Partners.